manishrps/mslearn-dp100/instructions/02-automated-ml.md

     ![](images/additional1.png)

+5. Click on **Create**.

 ## Create a dataset

 Now that you have some compute resources that you can use to process data, you'll need a way to store and ingest the data to be processed.

-1. View the comma-separated data at https://aka.ms/diabetes-data in your web browser.
+1. On the LabVM browser open new tab and browse https://aka.ms/diabetes-data.
 Then save this as a local file named **diabetes.csv** (it doesn't matter where you save it).

-2. In Azure Machine Learning studio, view the **Datasets** page.
+2. In Azure Machine Learning studio, view the **Datasets** page on the left panel.
 Datasets represent specific data files or tables that you plan to work with in Azure ML.

 3. Create a new dataset from local files, using the following settings:

     ![](images/datasets1.png)